Two hospitalized, buildings damaged in Kyiv by Russian drone strike overnight

-KYIV, Ukraine (AP) — Russian forces unleashed a barrage of self-exploding Iranian-made Shahed drones early Thursday morning, according to the Kyiv City Administration.
+KYIV, Ukraine (AP) — Russian forces targeted Kyiv with a barrage of self-exploding Iranian-made Shahed drones early Thursday morning, according to the Kyiv City Administration.

-Nearly ten drones were identified and shot down, the municipal authorities wrote on Telegram.

-Explosions were heard in different parts of the city, and debris from intercepted drones fell on five districts of the Ukrainian capital.
-Some buildings were damaged, and two people hospitalized with shrapnel wounds.
+Explosions were heard in different parts of the city, and debris from intercepted drones fell on four districts of the Ukrainian capital, according to Ukraine’s Ministry of Internal Affairs.
+Buildings were damaged, and two people hospitalized with shrapnel wounds.
+Earlier, the municipal authority wrote on Telegram that debris fell on five districts.

+About 10 drones were identified and shot down, the municipal authorities wrote on Telegram.

+Rescuers extinguished a fire in a 16-story building, as well as in a non-residential building.
+Debris also “damaged the facade” of a 25-story apartment building, the ministry wrote.

-Volodymyr Motus, a 22-year-old resident of an east Kyiv building hit by drone debris, carefully picked his way across the floor a destroyed apartment, his footsteps accompanied by the sound of shattered glass.
+Volodymyr Motus, a 22-year-old resident of the 25-story building, carefully picked his way across the floor a destroyed apartment, his footsteps accompanied by the sound of shattered glass.
 The mangled furniture was coated in a thick layer of dust.

 “I was in my apartment and suddenly I heard a boom, that’s all.
 Then the alarm went off and I went down to the shelter.”